 (1) A cost incurred by a Resource for transporting less fuel than the minimum required volume for the given time period, based on the contract terms.

-(2) Represents a portion of the total costs of the fuel adder.
+(2) Represents a portion of the total costs of the Fuel Adder.

 (3) Allocated to the total volume of fuel transported per the terms of the contract.
 The fee will be calculated as shown below: